 dictionary.

-produces a different output in order
+Pickling a Context produces a different output in order

 to have a common interchange format for the Python and C versions.

-The order of arguments in the Context
+The order of arguments in the Context constructor has been

-changed to match the order displayed by repr()
+changed to match the order displayed by repr().

-parameter in the quantize()
+The watchexp parameter in the quantize() method

 is deprecated.

-The email package now has a policy
+The email package now has a policy framework.
+A

-is an object with several methods and properties
+Policy is an object with several methods and properties

 that control how the email package behaves.
 The primary policy for Python 3.3